ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 custom aws cdk codepipeline made for build, deploy, cloudfront invalidation(optional) for static website.

 It's combination of aws-cdk-lib
-- CodePipeline, CodeBuild, StepFunctions with lambda ( for managing S3, Cloudfront with aws-sdk )
+- CodePipeline, CodeBuild, StepFunctions with lambda ( for managing empty S3 bucket, Cloudfront Invalidation with aws-sdk )

 ## Purpose
-- make independent CodePipeline for frontend.
+- make independent CodePipeline for frontend, triggered by frontend input source.
 - pass environment variables referencing other aws-cdk resources to frontend.
+So can use different env with each ci/cd stage( dev, prod, ... )

 ## CodePipeline Description